binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ></Score>
 ```

-And I also have to give datas to a children component through a method exposed in the child component instead of using the properties.
-This problem comes to serialisation / deserialisation of object and cause a rerendering of the child component where my basic rendering was made by the canvas.
+And I also have to give data to a children component through a method exposed in the child component instead of using the properties.
+This problem comes to serialization/deserialization of the object and causes a re-rendering of the child component where my basic rendering was made by the canvas.

-For the next year I think that I will continue to work with vanillaJS because the use cas of countdown is each time to specific to match with the mindset of a framework.
+For the next year, I think that I will continue to work with vanillaJS because the use case of the countdown is each time to specific to match with the mindset of a framework.
 I don't say that Vue is a bad framework, but I really think that it wasn't the best choice for my project.

 ### Code & Demo

-You can find the code here : [CountDown DevFest 2018](https://github.com/GDG-Nantes/CountDownDevFest2018).
+You can find the code here: [CountDown DevFest 2018](https://github.com/GDG-Nantes/CountDownDevFest2018).

 If you want to see it in action, have a look here [CountDown 2018](http://gdg-nantes.github.io/CountDownDevFest2018/)

-# 2019 ?
+# 2019?

 I don't yet what I will write for 2019 but it will be maybe a new game based on vanilla.
 Stay tuned 🤘